sftcd/openssl/esnistuff/building-curl-openssl-with-esni.md

 # Notes on Building OpenSSl and curl with ESNI support

-20190828
+August 30th 2019.

 These notes were produced as part of the OTF-funded [DEfO](https://defo.ie) project.
 Stephen Farrell (stephen.farrell@cs.tcd.ie) did the work on OpenSSL.
 Niall O'Reilly (niall.oreilly+github@ucd.ie) did the work on curl.

 If you find issues (and we expect you will) with this build, please feel free to contact either of us at the above email addresses or using the info@defo.ie alias.

 ## Repositories